Are You Over Makeup Palettes, Too?

 Following the minimal beauty trend, multi-use makeup sticks that make it easy to swipe and blend without worrying about how steady your hand is or which brushes to use (not to mention when to wash them) have soared in popularity.
 Doubling up as eyeshadow, blush, lipstick, and more, you get all the benefits from a palette, and then some.

 Clinique Chubby Sticks have been a staple in the makeup bags of beauty editors for years, while Nudestix’s burgeoning collection is adored by makeup artists and celebrities like Sofia Richie.
 But as with most makeup trends these days, the TikTok beauty community has propelled the multi-use makeup stick to new heights.
 ILIA Multi-Stick, Charlotte Tilbury Easy Lip & Cheek Wand, and Milk Makeup Lip and Cheek Tint are just a handful of multi-use makeup products with viral TikTok status.
-“I’m a fan of anything that allows for ease and practicality, without feeling intimidated, or that you have to have a level of makeup expertise to partake in a fun product,” says Aleena Khan, co-founder of CTZN Cosmetics, known for its effortless eyeshadow sticks.
+“I’m a fan of anything that allows for ease and practicality, without feeling intimidated, or that you have to have a level of makeup expertise to partake in a fun product,” says Khan.

 shop 4 products